Vermont Court Records

 How Do You File a Tort Claim in Vermont?

 To file a tort claim against the government, claimants are to complete the Auto Liability Claim Form (for claims on vehicle injuries) or the General Liability Claim Form (for other non-auto claims) and file it with the Office of Risk Management (ORM).
-Claimants can also submit the forms to the mail sov.riskhelp@vermont.gov or via a phone call to the agency at (802) 828–2899.
+Claimants may also submit the forms to the mail sov.riskhelp@vermont.gov or via a phone call to the agency at (802) 828–2899.

 What Does a Tort Claim Contain in Vermont?